 "Girls!
 Ca'm down!"
 Seamus scolded.
 He saw a beam of orange light and pulled Lavender back at just the right moment.
 The four of them were quiet for a moment.
 "That was anuther spell meant ter singe yer 'air off.
 Do us all a favor: Learn ter avoid it."

 The group carefully made their way up the rest of the staircase, sending off only a few counters every few minutes.
 When they finally reached the top, they were greeted by two Death Eaters.

 "Crabbe, you take two.
 I'll get the others," one said to the other, taller one.

 Padma and Lavender had their hands full with the other Dark Wizard.
-He was very quick with his own spells, and Padma and Lav were being cornered near the edge.
-Though there was a handrail, one rightly-aimed spell could easily send them over.
-But Seamus had his hands full barely keeping Crabbey back.
+He was very quick with his own spells, and Padma and Lavender were being cornered near the edge.
+Though there was a handrail, one rightly aimed spell could send them over easily.
+But Seamus had his hands full barely keeping Crabbe back.